solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-02-generate-and-store-vectors.md

 In this lab, you will create an Azure OpenAI service and deploy an embedding model.
 You will then use Python code to create Azure OpenAI and Cosmos DB clients using their respective Python SDKs to generate vector representations of product descriptions and write them into your database.

+> &#128721; The previous exercise in this module is a prerequisite for this lab.
+If you still need to complete that exercise, please finish it before continuing, as it provides the infrastructure required for this lab.

 ## Create an Azure OpenAI service

 Azure OpenAI provides REST API access to OpenAI's powerful language models.
 These models can be easily adapted to your specific task including but not limited to content generation, summarization, image understanding, semantic search, and natural language to code translation.